Mad honey Intoxication and remedy

 Mad honey is red, pale, and semi-liquid honey, which smells like mud and flower combination derived from wild honey bee popularly referred to as Apis Dorsata Laborasia.

 These are the biggest honey bee breeds in the world.
 As the source of this honey is the pollen of Rhododendron, coloration varies primarily based on the bee forage and age of the honey; that consists of red, orange-yellow, whitish crimson, and dark brown.
-Mad honey is widely recognized for its hallucinogenic, toxic, anti-cancer, aphrodisiacal (thrilling sexual desire), dietary, and one of a kind medicinal value.
+Mad honey is widely recognized for its hallucinogenic, toxic, anti-cancer, aphrodisiacal (thrilling sexual desire), dietary, and one-of-a-kind medicinal value.

 The bee forages on the Ericaceae family of Rhododendron, which contains a freaky chemical compound called “GRAYANOTOXIN,” including Tropane alkaloids.
 They collect the nectar from these species of flowers and store them.
 Thus, the compound facilitates the hallucinogenic property in the mad honey.